 4 years ago, in February of 2012, I started thinking about restoring the ’67 again.
 In preparation for talking to some shops, I took some pictures to document the wide array of issues that need some attention.
 It turns out this is a pretty good starting point for a before and after.
-I wish I would have done this years ago as well, before I took then engine out and changed out the front brakes.
-Reading more today, I also wish I had kept the original spindles in a box somewhere at least.
+I wish I would have done this years ago, before I took then engine out and changed out the front brakes.
+Reading more today, I also wish I had kept the original spindles in a box somewhere.

 For the longest time, I thought I just needed to patch the 4 rust holes, one on either side of the shock towers, then I could paint the engine compartment and get building.
 It seems these holes are common due to metal overlap and water getting in and sitting.